s-u/SessionKeyServer/README.md

 The `<realm>` is mandatory for all requests and can be an arbitrary string that identifies the realm in which this token will be valid.

+### TLS/SSL mode

+When `-tls` is specified on the command line it must point to a valid Java key store file which will be used to load the private key and certificate(s) for the secure HTTP server (aka HTTPS).
+The keys and keystore password is set by default to `"SessionKeyServer"`, but can also be specified via the `-P` option or entered at the command line if `-PP` (password prompt) is specified.
+Obviously, if either the default password or `-P` is used the key security is left to the filesystem and the password does not provide additional protection.

 ### Implementation details